-The GSC treats a CID 441 fault as an alarm fault.
-Active alarm faults are shown on the display when the alarm codes key is pressed and the ECS switch is in any position except the OFF/RESET position.
-Clear the fault from the fault log after troubleshooting is complete.
+The GSC treats this diagnostic code as an alarm fault.
+Active alarm faults are shown on the display when the alarm codes key is pressed.
+Also, the active alarm faults are shown when the ECS is in any position except the OFF/RESET position.
+Clear the diagnostic code from the fault log after troubleshooting is complete.